As the Army’s forward Army Service Component Command in Europe, U.S. Army Europe serves a critical role in advancing U.S. interests. USAREUR:

 - 21st Theater Sustainment Command provides a full range of logistical capabilities through units such as 7th Civil Support Command, 30th Medical Brigade and 18th Military Police Brigade, among others.

-- Integration of our Regionally Aligned Forces (Headquarters, 3rd Infantry Division and 1st Brigade Combat Team, 1st Cavalry Division) further reinforces the U.S. commitment to security in theater
+- Integration of our Regionally Allocated Forces (Headquarters, 3rd Infantry Division and 1st Brigade Combat Team, 1st Cavalry Division) further reinforces the U.S. commitment to security in theater